zerodbu/ACESinspectorCLI/README.md

 ACESinspectorCLI -i "input\ACES file with spaces.xml" -o myOutputDir -t myTempDir -l myLogsDir -v VCdb20230126.accdb -p PCdb20230126.accdb -q Qdb20230126.accdb --delete --verbose

 An analysiss spreadsheet will be produced in the specified output directory.
-Detailed logging is done (oe log file per run, named to match the input ACES file) will be done to the specified logs directory
+Optional logging (one logfile per run, named to match the input ACES file) will be written to the specified logs directory.

 Return values (int) from the command call